La Flèche: La Flèche Zoo

-Created in 1946 by Jacques Bouillault, a naturalist, it is the oldest private park in France.
+Created in 1946 by Jacques Bouillault, a naturalist, La Flèche Zoo is the oldest private park in France.
 It includes 1,200 animals of 150 species on 14 ha.
 This is the premiere tourist destination of the department of Sarthe, with over 300,000 entries per year.
 The zoo has participated in the European Endangered Species Programme (EEP) since 1989.
 Many new exhibits are added every year.
 In 2008 the zoo showed the extremely rare white lions of Kruger, of which there are only 200 specimens in the world.